Forecasting & Prediction

 )

-The feature weights appear very unstable and keeps changing their weights and as a result importance
+The feature weights appear very unstable and keep changing their values and as a result their importance.

-The short term model vissually appears to have mapped to the ups and downs better in some places than the long term model even though the overall error is higher.
+The short-term model visually appears to have mapped the ups and downs better in some places than the long-term model, even though the overall error is higher.

 So what is the final solution?
-Run the models at each tiem segment and compare the MAE and choose the model that shows better MAE as this is the metric that has been used for optimization The error profile is given in the diagram below.
-Indeed there can be more investgation done to improve the error rate on this.
+Run the models at each time segment, compare the MAE, and choose the model that shows better MAE — as this is the metric used for optimization.
+The error profile is given in the diagram below.
+There is certainly scope for further investigation to improve the error rate.